Social, economic and political forces have persuaded many families to commit to more meaningful travel since the pandemic pause.

 Meaningful travel doesn’t have to be far away or expensive.
-On the contrary, noted Elaine Glusac in her presentation “The Year of the Travel Reset” at the Global Wellness Summit.
-For many, reconnecting with family, friends, heritage and passions such as conservation and social justice will motivate future travels.
+On the contrary, Elaine Glusac said in her 2021 presentation “The Year of the Travel Reset” at the Global Wellness Summit.
+For many, reconnecting with family and friends drives travel decisions.
+For others, family heritage and passions such as conservation and social justice will motivate future travels.

-Any thoughtful trip that celebrates Black history, indigenous peoples, resistance movements and the human spirit can have an enormous impact on participants and make travel more meaningful.
+Thoughtful trips that celebrates Black history, indigenous peoples, resistance movements and the human spirit have an enormous impact on participants.
+Consideration of others and a respect for social equity make travel more meaningful.

 You can start by exploring parks, monuments and the more than 95,000 places on the National Register of Historic Places.
-The National Park Service Black history conservation programs preserve powerful sights ranging from the homes of suffragists to dive sites of shipwrecked slave ships.
+The National Park Service Black history conservation programs preserve hudnreds of powerful sights.
+Mostly free, they range from the homes of suffragists to dive sites of shipwrecked slave ships.

 Winter Brings Black History Month

-Thanks to Carter G. Woodson and colleagues at the Association for the Study of Negro Life and History, the achievements of Black Americans were first celebrated the second week in February 1926 during Negro History Week.
-Over time, one week became a month-long study of African American history nationwide, and Woodson’s home in Washington DC became a National Park Service site.
+Carter G. Woodson and colleagues at the Association for the Study of Negro Life and History first celebrated the achievements of Black Americans in February 1926.
+Over time, Negro History Week became a month-long study of African American history nationwide.
+Today, Woodson’s home in Washington DC is a National Park Service site.

-Today, some destinations highlight local attractions about Black culture for families to explore and learn from.
-Others, like Montgomery, Alabama, focus on a cruel racist past and invite visitors to acknowledge it, reflect and begin to heal the wounds that are a legacy of racism.
+Many destinations also highlight local attractions about Black culture for families to explore and learn from.
+Montgomery, Alabama bravely focuses on a cruel racist past.
+The fascinating city invites visitors to acknowledge it and reflect.
+Only then, do we begin to heal the wounds that are a legacy of racism.

-Given the growing interest in meaningful travel, some of the major programs designed to commemorate Black History Month for 2021 will likely become permanent attractions for the next generation of visitors.
+Given the interest in meaningful travel, several programs designed to commemorate Black History Month are now permanent attractions.
+We look back to inform the next generation of visitors.

-When postal worker Victor Green decided to publish his Green Book travel directories for other Negroes, little did he know they would become indispensable in keeping Black travelers safe for more than 30 years.
-In his first edition (1936) Green noted, “it has been our idea to give the Negro traveler information that will keep him from running into difficulties, embarrassments and to make his trips more enjoyable.”
+Postal worker Victor Green first published his Green Book travel directories for other Negroes in 1936.
+Little did he know they would become indispensable in keeping Black travelers safe for more than 30 years.
+In his first edition Green noted, “it has been our idea to give the Negro traveler information that will keep him from running into difficulties, embarrassments and to make his trips more enjoyable.”

 Green’s listings included hotels, restaurants, bars and even beauty parlors that welcomed people of color.
-Today, a digital version of the Negro Travelers’ Green Book at the NY Public Library allows you to map out a safe trip across America and feel what it was like to be afraid of stopping because of the color of your skin.
+Today, peruse a digital version of the Negro Travelers’ Green Book at the NY Public Library.
+It allows you to map out a trip and feel what it was like to be afraid of stopping because of the color of your skin.

 Natchez, Mississippi and “Gone with the Wind”

-Your crew may have expressed interest in visiting Natchez, Mississippi, because one of its many historic homes – Linden – is said to be the inspiration for Tara, the southern estate in “Gone with the Wind.”
-Instead of empathizing with Scarlett O’Hara, however, use your visit to follow in the footsteps of workers who supported her lifestyle.
+Your crew may have expressed interest in visiting Natchez, Mississippi.
+One historic home in one of the South’s most beautiful cities is a must-visit.
+Linden is said to be the inspiration for Tara, the southern estate in “Gone with the Wind.”
+Don’t empathize with Scarlett O’Hara; use your visit to follow in the footsteps of workers who supported her lifestyle.

 This picturesque Mississippi riverfront town is full of history and graceful Southern architecture, with many historic BnBs recalling the era when plantations ruled.
 One of its major Black history sites is the Forks of the Road Slave Market.
 The Forks, an intersection of roads leading from Natchez to Alabama, Tennessee or Georgia, was long an important trade route.
 In 1833, slave traders opened a business there to sell Northern slaves to the Deep South’s growing cotton plantations at a big profit.
 In its heyday, Forks was one of the largest slave markets in the country.
 Today, it is just a commemorative sign but provides a very important teachable moment.